SuperTux/supertux/README.md

 ## Playing the game

 Both keyboards and joysticks/gamepads are supported.
-You can change the controls via the Options menu.
-Basically, the only keys you will need to use in-game are to do the following actions: jump, duck, right, left, action and 'P' to pause/unpause the game.
-There isn't much to tell about the first few, but the "action" key allows you to pick up objects and use any powerup you got.
-For instance, with the fire flower, you can shoot fireballs, or with the ice flower fire ice pellets.
+You can view/change the controls via **options > controls**.
+Basically, the only controls you will need to use in-game are the following: jump, duck, move left & right, do an action, and use the item pocket.
+An "action" allows you to pick up objects and use any powerup you have, such as shooting fireballs with the fire flower, or to fire ice pellets with the ice flower.
+The item pocket allows you to store a single additional item, which can be useful in dire situations.

 Other useful keys include the Esc key, which is used to go to the menu or to go up a level in the menu.
 The menu can be navigated using the arrow keys or the mouse.

-In the worldmap, the arrow keys are used to navigate and Enter to enter the current level.

 ## Community